maxcrees/tbl.typ/tbl.typ

     // Largest width of any cell in any column that has been modified "e". let equalize-width = state("tbl-equalize-width")
     equalize-width.update(0pt)
-    // Largest width of any cell with class "N" in a given column #.
-    // Dictionary of column # -> (left, right) widths wrt. separator. let numeric-widths = state("tbl-numeric-widths")
-    numeric-widths.update((:))
-    // Dictionary of column # -> widths from modifier "w". let minimum-widths = (:)
+    // Dictionary of column # -> dictionary:
+    //   min:   as specified by modifier "w", EXCLUDING padding
+    //   max:   maximum from all cells in this column, INCLUDING padding
+    //   num-l: maximum from all left halves of class "N" cells in this
+    //          column, EXCLUDING padding
+    //   num-r: same as above, but right halves let final-widths = state("tbl-final-widths")
+    final-widths.update((:))
     // Maximum possible width of the current table, based on the
     // container we're in - or the width of the page minus the margins
     // if there is no container.